-It’s possible that after considering the situation you might decide that opening a joint checking account or credit card isn’t right for you and that’s OK.
+It’s possible that after considering the situation you might decide that opening a joint checking account or credit card isn’t right for you -- and that’s okay.

 There are alternatives that give many of the same benefits while minimizing your risk.
 Online banking and programs like Mint make it much easier to transfer money back and forth while keeping track of shared bills.

-There are also a number of great apps like Rentshare which can link up your bank account with your partner’s so you can pay shared bills.
+There are also a number of great apps which can link up your bank account with your partner’s so you can pay shared bills.